Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Abstract

 \section{Abstract}

-In this paper, we investigate the influence of quasiperiodic perturbations on one-dimensional non-Hermitian diamond lattices that possess flat bands with an artificial magnetic flux $\theta$.
-Our study shows that the symmetry of these perturbations and the magnetic flux $\theta$ play a pivotal role in shaping the localization properties of the system.
-When $\theta=0$, the non-Hermitian lattice exhibits a single flat band in the crystalline case, and symmetric as well as antisymmetric perturbations can induce accurate mobility edges.
+We investigate the influence of quasiperiodic modulations on one-dimensional non-Hermitian diamond lattices with an artificial magnetic flux $\theta$ that possess flat bands.
+Our study shows that the symmetry of these modulations and the magnetic flux $\theta$ play a pivotal role in shaping the localization properties of the system.
+When $\theta=0$, the non-Hermitian lattice exhibits a single flat band in the crystalline case, and symmetric as well as antisymmetric modulations can induce accurate mobility edges.
 In contrast, when $\theta=\pi$, the clean diamond lattice manifests three dispersionless bands referred to as an "all-band-flat" (ABF) structure, irrespective of the non-Hermitian parameter.
-The ABF structure restricts the transition from delocalized to localized states, as all states remain localized for any finite symmetric perturbation.
-Our numerical calculations further unveil that the ABF system subjected to antisymmetric perturbations exhibits multifractal-to-localized edges.
+The ABF structure restricts the transition from delocalized to localized states, as all states remain localized for any finite symmetric modulation.
+Our numerical calculations further unveil that the ABF system subjected to antisymmetric modulations exhibits multifractal-to-localized edges.
 Multifractal states are predominantly concentrated in the internal region of the spectrum.
-Additionally, we explore the case where $\theta$ lies within the range of $(0, \pi)$, revealing a diverse array of complex localization features within the system.
+Additionally, we explore the case where $\theta$ lies within the range of $(0, \pi)$, revealing a diverse array of complex localization features.
+Finally, we propose a classical electrical circuit scheme to realize the non-Hermitian flat-band chain with quasiperiodic modulations.